prajwalvp/mesos_setup/README.md

-Dockerfile for Pulsar Search Pipeline using Peasoup and Pika
+Dockerfile for pika and sigpyproc - for extracting metadata and publishing to RabbitMQ